 I like simple crafts.
 I love easy Valentine’s Day crafts.
 The hearts, pink and red colors and occasional glitter – it speaks to me.
-That’s why I made these simple marbled heart pendants from polymer clay.
+That’s why I made these simple marbled heart pendants using polymer clay.
+If you’ve never made a polymer clay necklace, you need to try it.
 They’re perfect for valentine’s day or just to wear any day of the week.

 You can give them to friends or teachers or even make the cord shorter for a cute little bookmark.

 It’s versatile and adorable.
 Did I mention they’re easy to make?

 What else do you want in a craft?

 You really don’t need much to make this craft either.
 Red and White polymer clay, a knife or heart cutter and some necklace cording is all it really requires.
 Well…. and a working oven, which I forgot that I didn’t have that day but friends came to my rescue.

 I used Sculpey clay.
 There’s a lot of different brands available but I’ve used Sculpey many times before and I like the colors and how well they hold when baked.

 To make these pendants you’re going to carefully mix the clay without over mixing it.
 The clay comes cut into 1/4ths.
 Each pendant took about half of one piece of each color.
 It’s also fun to experiement with different ratios.
 More white will give you a pinker pendant.
 More red will give you a really vibrant pendant.

 Most importantly, work with small amounts of clay at a time.
 Everytime you roll it out you will have to re-knead it and you’ll loose the marbled effect.
 I cut one heart out of every roll and then put the rest of that section to the side to use on some encouragement hearts.